Puget Sound Salmon Forecasts 2023

 2023_all_coho_forecast-map

 As you can see, things in 2023 are a bit more mixed.
-The South Sound gets a few bright spots and the North Sound some forecasted red dots.
+The South Sound gets a few bright spots and the North Sound has some forecasted red dots.

 Brightest spot for the Coho forecast in 2023

 Marine Area 9 and again Marine Area 10 are going to be the place to be for coho in Puget Sound in 2023 based on these forecasts.
-Places like Possession, Oil Docks and Shilshole / Jeff Head should all go off in the expected timeframes.
+Places like Possession, Oil Docks, and Shilshole / Jeff Head should all go off in the expected timeframes.

 I would expect the more southern areas of Marine Area 10 and possibly even 11 to fish better for coho in 2023.